tytydraco/yessleep/out/Something_weird_happened_in_my_basement_when_the_lights_failed.md

 “come in honey, it was just a nightmare”

-He never, not even once, had called me honey, we both hated that nickname
+He never, not even once, had called me honey, we both hated that nickname.

 He took my hand and practically dragged me into that house, and the police didn’t do a thing because they thought I was having a psychotic attack or some shit like that.

 I'm not sure what happened next

 To be honest I don’t remember a lot after I entered the house

 The only thing I know is that there are days when I don’t remember going out of bed but then someone tells me something I did that day.
-Or I found dirty clothes around the floor that I don’t remember using.
+Or I find dirty clothes around the floor that I don’t remember using.

 The same thing happens with Aaron.

 Days that we just seem to forget completely.

 One day I was recollecting dirty clothes around the house when I found a weird red mark on my favorite shirt.